 With the “Prize for Excellence in Teaching”, the Bavarian State Ministry of Science and the Arts (StMWK) annually honors the work of the best Bavarian university instructors.
 It aims to create a special incentive for universities to increase their commitment to teaching and to help ensure that teaching is placed on an equal footing with research tasks.
 The “Prize for Excellence in Teaching” is endowed with 5,000 euros.

-departments and schools each year for proposals.
+TUM follows a rotation system that calls for proposals from different schools each year.
 Applications are invited directly.
-The departments and schools are requested to submit their proposals to the TUM Center for Study and Teaching – Communications by September 15.
+The schools are requested to submit their proposals to the TUM Center for Study and Teaching – Communications by September 15.
 The jury, chaired by the responsible vice president, will nominate two persons for the “Prize for Excellence in Teaching” from among the proposed candidates.
 The jury will invite all nominees to a personal interview in October and ask them about their teaching commitment.

 Prof. Dr. med.
 Tilo Biedermann (TUM School of Medicine), full professor and director of the Clinic and Polyclinic for Dermatology and Allergology, is skilled at raising interest in his subject among his students with didactic excellence and a high level of practical relevance.
 He also maintains an active culture of teaching in everyday clinical activities.
 Furthermore he implemented a large number of innovative digital formats, even under the more difficult conditions of the Corona pandemic.